Heavy baryon chiral perturbation theory

-Heavy baryon chiral perturbation theory (HBChPT) is an effective quantum field theory used to describe the interactions of pions and nucleons/baryons.
-It is somewhat an extension of chiral perturbation theory (ChPT) which just describes the low-energy interactions of pions.
-In a richer theory one would also like to describe the interactions of baryons with pions.
+Heavy baryon chiral perturbation theory (HBChPT) is an effective quantum field theory used to describe the interactions of pions, nucleons and baryons.
+It is an extension of chiral perturbation theory (ChPT), which describes the low-energy interactions of pions.
 A fully relativistic Lagrangian of nucleons is non-predictive as the quantum corrections, or loop diagrams can count as $\mathcal{O}(1)$ quantities and therefore do not describe higher-order corrections.

 Because the baryons are much heavier than the pions, HBChPT rests on the use of a nonrelativistic description of baryons compared to that of the pions.
-Therefore, higher order terms in the HBChPT Lagrangian come in at higher orders of $m_B^{-n}$ where $m_B$ is the baryon mass.
+Therefore, higher order terms in the HBChPT Lagrangian scale as $m_B^{-n}$, where $m_B$ is the baryon mass.